Carver Federal Savings Bank: Branch structure

-Carver began operations at 53 West 125th Street in 1948.
-On November 5, 1948, Carver Federal Savings and Loan Association received a federal bank charter.
-The first branch opened on January 5, 1949, in Harlem, New York at 53 West 125th Street.
+The bank began operations at 53 West 125th Street in Harlem, New York in 1948.
+On November 5, of that year, Carver Federal Savings and Loan Association received a federal bank charter.
+Its first branch opened on January 5, 1949, at 53 West 125th Street.

-In February 1961, Carver opened a second branch in the Bedford-Stuyvesant neighborhood of Brooklyn, New York.
-In June 1975, a third branch was opened in the Crown Heights section of Brooklyn, New York.
+In February 1961, Carver opened a second branch in the Bedford-Stuyvesant neighborhood of Brooklyn.
+In June 1975, a third branch was opened in the Crown Heights section of Brooklyn.

-Carvers branch count was seven in 2001; by 2007 it was ten.
+Carver's branch count was seven in 2001; by 2007 it was ten.